 Artist Punches Wall 27,000 Times in Honor of Nelson Mandela

 To actually paint the portrait, which is located at Shanghai Graffiti Park, Akashi used Cinnabar paste, often seen in Taoist culture.
 He thought about using red paste, which is regarded as the color of life and eternity, but opted for black instead to honor Mandela’s struggle against apartheid.
-On his website, Akashi elaborates on the project: “This artwork exemplifies Nelson Mandela’s 27 years of incarceration but also symbolizes his lifelong brave stand for freedom and equality.
-Nelson Mandela is an extraordinary artist of peace.
+On his website, Akashi elaborated on the project: “This artwork exemplifies Nelson Mandela’s 27 years of incarceration but also symbolizes his lifelong brave stand for freedom and equality.
+Nelson Mandela was an extraordinary artist of peace.
 He sacrificed his own freedom to fight for the freedom of others and therefore represents a fantastic source of inspiration for the entire world.”

 Surrounded by local graffiti, this subtle yet powerful portrait stands out and represents the notion of freedom and equality for all.